nicfv/Me/docs/photos/2023/Noel-en-France.md

-Interested to read more about this trip?
+Interested to learn more about this trip?
 I wrote a [blog post](../../blog/posts/2023-12-16-france.md) about it!

 <script async src="//www.instagram.com/embed.js"></script>